 Yet, sometimes when you are back at home with your child, you wonder if you could have achieved more if you had spent that weekend afternoon networking instead of bringing your child to see Barney and Friends perform on stage for the eighth time that year.
 You will always be walking on a tight rope.
 It will always be a fine balancing act between the two.

 Despite all of this, knowing what I missed out on as a child, I still chose to be a working mother.

 It's the double income, but it is also much more than that.

 To me it's about being a complete role model as a woman.
 It is showing your child, especially if you have a daughter, that women are multi-faceted.
 They can have their own ambitions, their own desires, their own identity, that is not simply that of a mother.

-That your sense of identity should not simply be subsumed in what others need or want, that is it healthy and right to develop other aspect of yourself, should you want to.
+That your sense of identity should not simply be subsumed in what others need or want, that is it healthy and right to develop other aspects of yourself, should you want to.

 It is about encouraging your child to have a broader perspective.
 When you work, sometimes, you bring your work back home, and that's not necessarily a bad thing.

-I discuss with my children and husband how my day went, how I dealt with the real-life problems I had at the workplace.
-They get to know about the world a little bit more through my eyes and show them that there is a larger world out there, beyond the safe cocoon of their homes and schools.
+I share with my children and husband on how my day went, how I deal with the real-life problems I faced at the workplace.
+They get to know a little more about the world through my eyes.
+And to prove that there is a larger world out there, beyond the safe cocoon of our homes and schools.

 This is what my mother and my grandmother have taught me.
-All the lessons I have learnt from them, the spirit of everything I do, the attitude I adopt in meeting challenges head on, lies in what I have seen the female role models of my life do.
+All the lessons I have learnt from them, the spirit of everything I do, the attitude I have adopted in meeting challenges head on, lies in what I have seen the female role models of my life do.

 Just like my mother and grandmother were for me, you too, will be your child's very own heroine.